-If you can't arrange your schedule this way, homework.
+If you can't arrange your schedule this way, use your time efficiently by studying or doing organization, getting a campus job, doing homework.

 Avoid having to drive back and forth from home sporting events and the gym. by making your schedule more compact.
 Many on-campus jobs will work around your class Investing time into UF will enrich your college schedule, look into this option if you want to gain work experience, make some cash, meet new people and get involved on campus.